-- 21.1 Existing part-time faculty: - (a) Part-time faculty who have served more than a total of ten semesters before September 1972. - (i) Adjunct faculty members in this category shall have been deemed professionally competent and shall have been given a Certificate of Continuous Employment and have adjunct titles. - (ii) Such faculty members shall have the opportunity to indicate whether or not they desire a full-time position at Pratt Institute.
+22.1 Existing part-time faculty:

+(a) Part-time faculty who have served more than a total of ten semesters before September 1972.

+(i) Adjunct faculty members in this category shall have been deemed professionally competent and shall have been given a Certificate of Continuous Employment and have adjunct titles.

+(ii) Such faculty members shall have the opportunity to indicate whether or not they desire a full-time position at Pratt Institute.
 If they wish a full-time position, the Institute is obligated to offer such full-time positions within their field of competence if such openings exist.
 In such case, adjunct faculty will be given the full-time rank which they held as part-time faculty members.
 Pending availability of such positions, these individuals shall remain as part-time faculty members.
 If they do not wish a full-time position, they shall continue as part-time faculty members.

+(b) Part-time faculty members who have served a total of ten semesters or less before September 1972 and who have adjunct titles:

+Service prior to September 1972 will count toward the ten semester (i) probationary period required for the Certificate of Continuous Employment.

+Such faculty members shall be subject to the following evaluation (ii)

+procedure:

-- (b) Part-time faculty members who have served a total of ten semesters or less before September 1972 and who have adjunct titles: - (i) Service prior to September 1972 will count toward the ten semester probationary period required for the Certificate of Continuous Employment. - (ii) Such faculty members shall be subject to the following evaluation procedure: - A. Each semester these individuals will be evaluated as to whether or not they meet the departmental standards of professional competence as teachers.
+Each semester these individuals will be evaluated as to A whether or not they meet the departmental standards of professional competence as teachers.
 If two successive academic year evaluations are negative, they will not be reappointed.
-Evaluation reports shall be in writing with copies given to the individual faculty member who shall have the opportunity to append or affix his or her comments. - B. Subject to the provisions of Article XVI, upon the completion of ten semesters of employment and reappointment beginning with the Fall semester of 1972 or thereafter, faculty members in this category shall be given a Certificate of Continuous Employment and shall be subject to the provisions of Paragraph 21.1(a)(ii).
+Evaluation reports shall be in writing with copies given to the individual faculty member who shall have the opportunity to append or affix his or her comments.

+B Subject to the provisions of Article XVI, upon the completion of ten semesters of employment and reappointment beginning with the Fall semester of 1972 or thereafter, faculty members in this category shall be given a Certificate of Continuous Employment and shall be subject to the provisions of Article 22.1(a)(ii).

-- 21.2 Part-time adjunct faculty members hired after September, 1972. - (a) Prior to the completion of ten semesters of service, faculty members in this category shall make a decision as to whether or not they wish a full-time position. - (i) If they do not wish a full-time position after the tenth semester, they will not be reappointed to the adjunct faculty but may be appointed to the visiting faculty. - (ii) Subject to the provisions of granted a Certificate of Continuous Employment and the Institute is obliged to seek to provide, but not to create, a full-time position for them.
-If such full-time position is not immediately available, they shall be continued as part-time adjunct faculty members until a full-time opening exists. - this section will be evaluated as to whether or not they meet the departmental standards of professional competence as teachers.
+22.2 Part-time adjunct faculty members hired after September, 1972.

+(a) Prior to the completion of ten semesters of service, faculty members in this category shall make a decision as to whether or not they wish a full-time position.

+If they do not wish a full-time position after the tenth semester, (i) they will not be reappointed to the adjunct faculty but may be appointed to the visiting faculty.

+Subject to the provisions of Article XVI, if they wish a full-time (ii) position they are to be granted a Certificate of Continuous Employment and the Institute is obliged to seek to provide, but not to create, a full-time position for them.
+If such full-time position is not immediately available, they shall be continued as part-time adjunct faculty members until a full-time opening exists.